-Grades are determined solely by the individual faculty who taught the course for the session(s) or the semester (s).
+Grades are determined solely by the individual faculty who taught the course for the session(s) or the semester(s).
 A student who wishes to contest a grade must first attempt to resolve the matter with the course faculty.

-If the matter cannot be resolved with the instructor, the student may appeal to the appropriate Department Chairperson.
+If the matter cannot be resolved with the instructor, the student may appeal to the appropriate Dean of School.
 The student must provide the evidence as to why the grade posted by the faculty is in error.
-If the matter is not resolved with the Division Chair, the student may appeal a final time to the Academic Standards Committee.
+If the matter is not resolved with the Dean of School, the student may appeal a final time to the Academic Standards Committee.
 The decision of the Academic Standards committee is final.

 Grades may be appealed within one academic year.
-The Grade Appeal Form can be obtained by Records and Admissions and will guide students through each of the three steps.
+The Grade Appeal Form can be obtained by the Office of the Registrar and will guide students through each of the three steps.